openzipkin/zipkin-reporter-java/RATIONALE.md

 * document that implementors can skip `send(empty)` even though call sites use this today
 * document that you should not skip `send(empty)`, so that the few callers can use it for fail-fast

-The main driving points were how niche this function is (not called by many, and often on interval), and how much work it is to implement a `check()` vs allowing an empty send to proceed.
+The main driving points were how niche this function is (not called by many, or on interval), and how much work it is to implement a `check()` vs allowing an empty send to proceed.
 In the current code base, the only work required for the latter was documentation, as all senders would pass an empty list.
 Secondary driving force was that the `BytesMessageSender` main goal is easier